CiwPython/Ciw/docs/Reference/parameters.rst

 *Optional*

 A dictionary mapping customer classes to priorities.
-For more information see :ref:`priority-queues`.
+For more information see :ref:`priority-custs`.
 If left out, no priorities are used, that is all customers have equal priorities.

 Example::
     'Priority_classes': {'Class 0': 0,